 Processing your order

-The PTUA places an order with PTV on the 10th of each month for all purchases for which we have received cleared payment by the 8th.
+The PTUA aims to place an order with PTV on the 10th of each month for all purchases for which we have received cleared payment by the 8th.
 Please note this rule will be rigidly applied – no order without full payment cleared.

 2015 fare changes